0xSn4k3000/0xSn4k3000.github.io/_posts/2023-11-24-Seccomp-filtering-for-syscalls-01.md

 ## Some tricks to bypass seccomp rules

 Till here seccomp looks secure and it's will make our life harder, but...
-Seccomp depends on rules , a rules that human write, and humans make mistakes.
+Seccomp depends on rules , a rules that human write, and humans make mistakes:) .
 So as far as the developer not fully aware of what he is doing you will find a way to bypass it.
 You just need to be smarter.

 ### 1. Searching for alternative syscalls: